VIOLATED! Women in Holocaust and Genocide

 A GROUNDBREAKING ART EXHIBIT BY REMEMBER THE WOMEN INSTITUTE

 Systematic sexual violence in our time has been associated with war and genocide, with Bosnia, Cambodia, Congo, Darfur, Eritrea, Guatemala, Nigeria, Rwanda, Sudan, and the Yezidi of Iraq as some of the most recent horrific examples.
 This exhibition presents artistic representations of and reactions to sexual violence during an earlier genocide, the Holocaust, as well as during most of these later genocides, as examples of what has happened to women throughout history.

 While there is documentation and testimony, sexual violence during the Holocaust has for decades mostly been covered up, denied, or ignored.
 Artistic representation is one way to raise awareness about this heinous component of the Holocaust, as well as later genocides.
-Artists depicting the Holocaust include one survivor, as well as second and third generation descendants of survivors.
+Artists depicting the Holocaust include four survivors, as well as second and third generation descendants of survivors.
 American and Israeli artists of different generations range from the internationally famous such as Judy Chicago, Boris Lurie, and Nancy Spero to the less well-known, portraying sexual violence during the Holocaust in a variety of media and styles.
 As examples of the sexual violence that accompanied post-Holocaust genocidal upheavals, the exhibit also includes art about sexual violence during the genocides in most of the locations mentioned above.
 In these representations about later genocides, we see reflections of what happened to women during the Holocaust.

 |Home | About | Projects | Events | Literature | The Arts | In the News | Links | Contact Us